Last Updated on March 20, 2020

 4. Accounts and Registration.
 To access most features of the Service, you must register for an account.
 When you register for an account, you may be required to provide us with some information about yourself, such as your name, email address, or other contact information.
 You agree that the information you provide to us is accurate and that you will keep it accurate and up-to-date at all times.
 When you register, you will be asked to provide a password.
 You are solely responsible for maintaining the confidentiality of your account and password, and you accept responsibility for all activities that occur under your account.
 If you believe that your account is no longer secure, then you must immediately notify us at firstname.lastname@example.org.

 5. General Payment Terms.
-Certain features of the Service may require you to pay fees.
+There are no charges currently to list your profile.
+To offer physicians flexible and efficient business solutions, certain optional premium features of the Service may be added in the future.
 Before you pay any fees, you will have an opportunity to review and accept the fees that you will be charged.
 All fees are in U.S. Dollars and are non-refundable.

 - 6.1 Limited License.
 Subject to your complete and ongoing compliance with these Terms, myDoqter grants you, solely for your personal, use, a limited, non-exclusive, non-transferable, non-sublicensable, revocable license to access and use the Service.